dilsg/allsky_weather/README.md

 # allsky_weather
-Adaption of the DanielGallo-script for TJ-Allsky
+Adaption of the DanielGallo-script for TJ-Allsky.
 I wanted to use the script of Daniel Gallo for my allsky-installation in the overlay section.
 For that I have to define my own valiables.
 I called it DS_WETTER.
 My new script index-ds.js create a json-file with the structur: